日本語 English

 Development of Fundamental Safety Measures

 Mitsui Chemicals takes the explosion and fire at the resorcinol production facility at the Iwakuni-Ohtake Works on April 22, 2012, extremely seriously.
-For these past 10 years, we have been introducing a series of fundamental safety measures to thoroughly review and improve safety and prevention throughout the company.
-From FY2022 onward, we will further develop the fundamental safety measures we have developed to date as "new fundamental safety measures" to realize the "ideal state of safety" and pursue accident-free and disaster-free operations.
-The entire Mitsui Chemicals Group will also be involved in this activity.
+For these past 11 years, we have been introducing a series of fundamental safety measures to thoroughly review and improve safety and prevention throughout the company.
+Since fiscal 2022, we have refined the fundamental safety measures developed to date as "new fundamental safety measures" to realize the "ideal state of safety" and pursue accident-free and disaster-free operations across the entire Mitsui Chemicals Group.

 Overview of Efforts Aimed at Advancing New Fundamental Safety Measures